People

 Graduate student

 Makayla Marlin received a Bachelor of Science in Biochemistry from Purdue University in 2023.
-She joined the Weake lab as an undergraduate student in 2021 and is obtaining her Master’s in Biochemistry while continuing her previous work studying epigenetic changes, specifically in histones, within the eyes of aging flies.
+She joined the Weake lab as an undergraduate student in 2021 before beginning graduate studies in Biochemistry in 2023.
+Makayla is studying the epigenetic changes that occur during aging within the eyes of aging flies, and also has an interest in using Drosophila to study mechanisms associated with Alzheimer's disease.
 Makayla’s publications are available through ORCID.

 Doris Kemler